About us Mō mātou

 The World Health Organization describes the prevalence of obesity as an epidemic.

-What we are we doing to address obesity
+What we are doing to address obesity

 © Ministry of Health – Manatū Hauora